csc301-fall-2019/team-project-chalmer-s-cards/d2/part-1/iteration-02.plan.md

 #### Goals and tasks
 ##### Goals -
  * Goal 1: Get 2-3 computer vision models that detect human bodies and/or faces working in python
- * Goal 2: Use the computer vision models to actually count human bodies and/or faces coming in and out working in python
+ * Goal 2: Use the computer vision models to count human bodies and/or faces coming in and out working in python
- * Goal 3: Display that counter in a simple console for demonstration of the different models working
+ * Goal 3: Display that counters in a simple console for demonstration of the different models working
 ##### Tasks -
  * Task 1: Research 2-3 computer vision models in the individual teams specified above
  * Task 2: Figure out how to use these computer vision models to only detect human bodies and/or human faces